-Shares Increase with Data Driven Research
+Shares Increase With Data-Driven Research

-That’s an image from a fantastic, research-backed content Buzzsumo published on the OkDork blog.
-The post went viral immediately it was published.
+That’s an image from fantastic, research-backed content Buzzsumo published on the OkDork blog.
+The post went viral immediately after it was published.
 Not only did it get a massive number of shares across various social media platforms, but it also gathered over 1000 backlinks.
 That’s kind of a big deal, right?
 Of cause it is.

 I know what’s going on in your mind right now.
-You think that a research like this would take a long time to conduct.
+You think that research like this would take a long time to conduct.

 Listen, I’m not saying that yours should be as big as the example above.
 Instead, it can be a result of a very simple test.

 For example, Alex from Groove recently published a guest post on the Buffer blog.
 In the post, he shared the result of a simple test he carried out about the power of storytelling in your blog.
 Interestingly, that simple test got over 10k shares from social media.

 So How Can You Write Data-Driven, Research-Backed Types of Blog Posts?